leojuriolli7/cluster-api/README.md

 # clusters-api

-GraphQL API for a forum.
+GraphQL API for a forum, i am using it on my other project on the front end, <a href="https://github.com/leojuriolli7/cluster/">Cluster</a>.

 ## Features: